nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_4.md

     The default unit for any age metadata field is recorded in days and is reflected in the large numeric values for Age at diagnosis column.

 Each of these columns have multiple values.
 To filter the data using values within multiple metadata columns, use the <span class="highlight_txt">+</span> sign to add a filter.
+If you cannot see the <span class="highlight_txt">+</span> button, refresh your browser, as your session may have timed out.

 ![Apply additional filters](../rna-seq-images/14_Cavatica.png "Apply additional filters")